An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Related Works

-Our MMSR framework integrates diverse multi-modal item and sequence encoders, aiming to create a flexible, universally compatible, and efficient system.
-It outperforms traditional ID-based systems in addressing recommender system challenges like cold starts and transfer learning.
 A work closely related to ours is MMRec \cite{zhou2023comprehensive}, which outlines a clear process for multi-modal recommendation systems.
 However, it primarily targets GNN-based and general recommender systems, whereas our focus is on multi-modal sequential recommendation systems.